xtina-hx/MSA-project2/README.md

 **Day 5**

 As noted in my previous report of the day, today I worked on the plugins as well as further developing my blog/resume site.
-Through vigourous research and much difficulty I found ...............
+Through vigourous research and much difficulty I found WordFence Security - Firewall & Malware Scan as the best plugin to use for my site.
+This is because the plugin is able to automatically scan as well as send me a notification through to my email when a malicious user is identified.
+This includes spams, traffic, malicious comments etc. With the use of this plugin the speed of my website will be faster as well as safe.

+After concluding that WordPress can sometimes be slow to load up through the confirmation of email the MSA team, I have decided to add a plugin that can detect traffic or any malicious users in my site.
+This plugin will be explained further later in the Plugins section.
+Therefore, today with the improvement of the speed, I believe it is safe for me to submit my work without stress.

+**Day 6**
+Today is the last day I work on my project.
+After reviewing the content, speed and plugin on my blog/resume site, I have decided to submit my project to MSA today.
+After many struggles to improve the speed of my WordPress incase WordPress has any internal issues again, I had finally submitted my work.

+Therefore, today I conclude my daily reports of the challenges faced during the creation of this project.

 ## Plugins
 The list of presented below are the plugins installed in the WordPress website and an explanation will be provided as to why the plugin was choosen.